 - Obstacles in the Way of a Purchase.
 It is essential to your capacity to create sales that you discover the queries that are going through the heads of your prospective customers as well as the possible factors that led them to give up on the trip.
 To this aim, the common objections and obstacles to purchase that come up at each brand touchpoint should be included in your customer journey map.

 - Facilitating Its Easy Digestion.
 The concept of mapping the customer journey is appealing in principle, but in practice, it may result in information overload if it is not carried out effectively.
 To this end, ensure that your customer journey map is straightforward, visually appealing, color coded for coherence, presented in a sequential flow, and kept uncomplicated.
 Doing so will make it easy to absorb the information contained within it, which in turn will make it simple to put into practice.

 According to a report published by Forrester, we are now living in “The Age of the Customer,” which places an emphasis on the customer as the most important strategic element in propelling sales.
 Mapping the customer journey is the hands-on tool for understanding the customer experience.

 Your client veers off course.
 Your clientele tend to zig.
-However, if you create a customer journey map that accounts for each of the audience groups and personalities that make up your target audience, you will be equipped with a productive route that will lead to happy customers and more income.
+If you account for each of the audience groups and personalities that make up your target audience in your customer journey map, you will have a productive route that leads to happy customers and more income.